Financing your Education

 Graduate school fees are set by the CSU Board of Trustees each academic year.
 The current fee structure may be found on the Enrollment Services web site.
 The approximate cost as of Fall 2022 ranges from an estimated cost of $7,965 for students on pathway 1 and $13,632 for pathway 2 for residents in California.
 There are many options available for financing your graduate education.

 CSULB fees are based on students enrolled in either 6 units or less, or enrolling in 7 units or more.
 Current tuition and fees may be found at the Enrollment Services website.
-Please reference your program’s website and/or application packet for information about the number of units you will take each term.
+Please reference your program’s website about the number of units you will take each term.

 The Federal Teacher Education Educational Opportunity Grants (TEACH) Grant Program provides grants of up to $4,000 a year to students who intend to teach full time in a high-need field at a public or private elementary or secondary school that the U.S. Department of Education has designated as having a high concentration of students from low-income families.
-The Grant is available for selected graduate programs at CSULB, and requires the recipient to agree to fulfill certain teaching obligations – or risk having the grant will converted to an unsubsidized loan. http://www.csulb.edu/financial-aid/graduate-aid-programs
+The Grant is available for selected graduate programs at CSULB, and requires the recipient to agree to fulfill certain teaching obligations – or risk having the grant will converted to an unsubsidized loan.
+Visit the Financial Aid Office website for more information.

 Students in eligible programs receive an email invitation from the Graduate Studies Office in September and February inviting them to apply.

-The CSULB Graduate Studies Resource Center (GSRC) provides a list of funding for graduate student travel.
+The CSULB Graduate Center provides a list of funding for graduate student travel.
 Typically, students must be presenting their research in order to receive funding.